We need to talk about male college enrollment across the country.

 The declines are most extreme among black men and Latinos, representing setbacks for groups already at the center of attention in higher ed’s pursuit of equitable outcomes.
 These declines didn’t materialize out of thin air — female college enrollment and completion have exceeded that of males for some time now.
 But if we don’t reverse this trend and re-engage men in higher education, the ramifications for society will be significant.

 There are plenty of articles in the press about the disappearance of men from college.
 Some speculate about causes specific to the pandemic, such as economic uncertainty.
 Others point to broader, more persistent factors, such as the pressure for men to be earners and the negative implications of performative masculinity.
 The causes, certainly nuanced and layered, merit attention to develop caring, well-informed responses and effective solutions.

 In the meantime, it is quite evident that higher education is not sufficiently meeting the needs of men today, particularly men of color.
 And most of us who have worked in student services at a college or university know firsthand how challenging it can be to engage male students and get them to take advantage of all we offer.

 Start With What Works for Male Students On Your Campus

 So how can we better support men in higher education to make them feel welcome, engaged, and successful?

 Most colleges and universities are just starting to grapple with this issue.
-Still, male student success initiatives have been in play for years at some institutions, particularly those that serve large minority populations.
+Still, male student success initiatives have been in play at some institutions, particularly those serving large minority populations.
 Scholarly research also provides insight into what works for men.
 Still, typically those studies are one-off, limited in scope, and conducted at institutions that may or may not be similar to yours.
 Even with practices demonstrated as effective by peers and in the literature, differences in implementation and varied populations make replicable results highly uncertain.

 Look at your institutional data to identify areas of concern where disparities in male engagement and performance are clear, and then investigate those areas with further data collection.